Complementary partnership · Swiss Made skeleton models · Les Brenets, Switzerland

 - Decoration

-- Bridges and mainplates suited to real finishing work according to the selected level.
+- Bridges and mainplates suited to real finishing work according to the selected work.

 - Elements